beeva-arturomartinez/beeva-best-practices/agile/developerTeamScrum/TDD/README.md

 The definition of wikipedia express:
 > "Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards"

+TDD is more than just perform test at first.
+As a result of applying the methodology produced automated test and also occur following the first TFD "Test - First- development".
+But we must not forget that the main mission of the methodology is to design the software product by examples.
+These examples are translated in getting test emerging architecture of our product iteratively and incrementally only what the customer asks us .

 ### Advantages and disadvantages
 The main advantages and disadvantages are: